boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 #### Act as Master Widget

-Define the Funnel chart widget as a `master widget` such that its filter action will be shown in other widgets of the dashboard.
+Define the Funnel chart widget as a `master widget` so that its filter action will be shown in other widgets on the dashboard.

 #### Ignore filter actions

-Define the Funnel Chart widget to ignore the filter actions applied to other widgets in the dashboard.
+Define the Funnel Chart widget to ignore the filter actions applied to other widgets on the dashboard.

 #### Enable Hierarchical filter

 Through this option, you can enable or disable hierarchical `Top N` filtering.
-While applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of added dimension columns.
+When applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering needs to be done as flat or based on the hierarchy of added dimension columns.

 When the Hierarchical Filter option is enabled, the `Top N` filter will be applied for each individual column separately based on the number set for each column.